gazebosim/gz-fuel-tools/tutorials/01_installation.md

   ```

   Note: You can use a custom install path to make it easier to switch
-  between source and debian installs:
+  between source and Debian installs:
   ```
   cmake -DCMAKE_INSTALL_PREFIX=/home/$USER/local ../
   ```